 "Tin Can Tourist" had lost its negative implications by the mid-20th century, when it had been embraced by the vacation trailer community.
 The "Trailerite" term apparently never had such a less-than-favorable connotation.

-"Trailerite", or one who resides year-round in a trailer coach or "house on wheels".
+"Trailerite", or one who lived year-round in a trailer coach or "house on wheels".
 The term, coined in the early 1930s, was in common usage during the mid-century years.
 It was being heard less frequently by the early 1960s and was archaic -and totally forgotten- by the early 1970s.

 Drawing From the Milwaukee Sentinel